×

 • Afrikaans is spoken as a national language in: South Africa.

 You will also get to know the continents where Burmese and Afrikaans speaking countries lie.
-Based on the number of people that speak these languages, the position of Burmese language is 43 and position of Afrikaans language is not available.
+Based on the number of people that speak these languages, the position of Burmese language is 43 and position of Afrikaans language is 23.
 Find all the information about these languages on Burmese and Afrikaans.

 Burmese and Afrikaans Language History